Modality and duration

 • Explain the difference between GET and POST methods.
 When would you use each for AI API interactions?

-• Describe how to interact with APIs using Python’s requests library, including proper error handling and API key management through environment variables
+• What are the key components of interacting with APIs using Python’s requests library?
+Explain the principles of proper error handling and API key management

 • Compare traditional request-response APIs and streaming APIs.
 Why is streaming preferred for conversational AI applications?